ipfs/specs/src/architecture/unixfs.md

 A :dfn[Symlink] represents a POSIX [symbolic link](https://pubs.opengroup.org/onlinepubs/9699919799/functions/symlink.html).
 A symlink MUST NOT have children. <!--TODO: check that this is true-->

-The `PBNode.Data.Data` field is a POSIX path that MAY be appended in front of the currently remaining path component stack.
+The `PBNode.Data.Data` field is a POSIX path that MAY be inserted in front of the currently remaining path component stack.

 ##### Path Resolution